AdamAlberty/google-homepage/README.md

+# Google Homepage UI
-The Odin Project project from foundation course.
+* Project from The Odin Project
+* Used flexbox for layout